pacifics/PassDao/README.md

 - SetTokenPriceProposal: allows the contractors to propose a token price for the creation of contractor tokens.

-- SetFundingRules to set the funding rules according to funding proposals approved by the Dao.
+- SetFundingRules according to funding proposals approved by the Dao.

 - RewardToken to funders by the funding smart contract.